Eadrom/arch_mate/README.md

 * Updated to latest development upstream:  1.15.x
 * GTK3 PKGBUILDs only
-* Build test all packages - everything in ./order is tested.
+* Build test all packages.
 The current methodology is to run them in my main machine as my daily driver.

 Known Issues (things i removed from orginal community branch):